Hickory Ground: History

-Hickory Ground, or Otciapofa, was established by Muscogee Creeks from Little Tulsa, located on the Coosa River.
+Hickory Ground, or Otciapofa, was established by Muscogee Creeks (which at the time included those who would later form as the Poarch Band of Creek Indians) from Little Tulsa, located on the Coosa River.
 The site was documented during historic times by William Bartram in the 1770s and Benjamin Hawkins in 1799.
-The town was home to several thousand Muscogee and served as the last capital of the National Council of the Creek Nation from 1802 until 1814.
+The town was home to several thousand Muscogee, including Billy Weatherford who is an ancestor of Poarch Band members, and served as the last capital of the National Council of the Creek Nation from 1802 until 1814.
 During the Creek War, the inhabitants who were not fighting in the war were confined at nearby Fort Jackson.
 After the end of the war, they were allowed to resettle the site and remained there until 1832, when they were forcibly removed to the Indian Territory.

 The site was rediscovered in 1968 by archaeologist David Chase of Auburn University.
 The rediscovery was not made public until much later, when plans to build apartments on the site were announced.
 Through the efforts of the Alabama Historical Commission and the Poarch Band of Creek Indians, the site was acquired in early 1980 through matching funds of $165,000 from the United States Department of the Interior and tax break incentives for the previous owner.
 Excavations in 1988 and 1991 found evidence of occupation at the site during five distinct cultural periods, ranging from the Early Archaic (8000–6000 B.C.) to the historic Muscogee occupation.

-The members of Otciapofa tribal town formed part of the Muscogee Creek Confederacy in Alabama, prior to their forced removal to Indian Territory during the 1830s.
+The members of Otciapofa tribal town, which included ancestors of current Poarch Creeks, formed part of the Muscogee Creek Confederacy in Alabama, prior to their forced removal to Indian Territory during the 1830s.
 After resettling in Indian Territory, the members of Hickory Ground established another town of that name near Henryetta, Oklahoma.
 Chitto Harjo belonged to new Hickory Ground, where the Crazy Snake Uprising of 1901 was launched.